anvetsu/reo/docs/sample.md

 # Sample Applications

-This section demonstrates some interesting tasks to which Motto can be applied.
+This section shows some interesting tasks to which Motto could be effectively applied.

-It is recommended that you study these examples carefully.
-You will learn how to effectively use the platform for solving real-world problems.
-You will also get familiar with many aspects of the language that were not covered in earlier sections.
+The main objective is to demonstrate how Motto can yield compact and intuitive solutions to problems from many domains.
+The programs in this section will also show you how to put the various aspects of the platform to practical use.

 1. [Visualizing Return on Investment](sample/roi.md)